naplon74/flowify-music-player/README.md

 - Album artwork from **TIDAL Resources**
 - Icons from **[Font Awesome](https://fontawesome.com/)**
-- Built with ❤️ by the Flowify Team
+- Built with ❤️ by Naplon_

 ---